mhbeals/mhwood.github.io/histories/bl.md

 article and options to navigate the issue or other search results.
 Users can adjust the image contrast and brightness to improve legibility and download it using standard browser context menus.
-The image may also be downloaded as a PDF and can the plain text of the OCR content.
+The image may also be downloaded as a PDF and or the plain text of the OCR content.
 Bibliographical information, images and text content can also be saved to cloud storage on Gale’s servers or through integrations with Google Drive and OneDrive.